Skip to main content

 Who we work with.

-HackingByte is built for the security buyer who has to translate a pen test, a compliance programme, and a board paper into one defensible position.
-Most of our work is with SaaS and fintech mid-market teams: companies past the seed stage, operating under real customer-security questionnaires, regulatory pressure, or upcoming audits — and tired of stitching three vendors together.
+HackingByte is built for the security buyer who has to translate a pen test, a compliance programme, and a board paper into one defensible position — growth-stage and regulated organisations operating under real customer-security questionnaires, regulatory pressure, or upcoming audits, and tired of stitching three vendors together.

 We engage where threat exposure is real and the stakes are operational: a deal stuck on a security review; an ISO 27001 or SOC 2 audit on the calendar; a NIS 2 or DORA scope being mapped; a cloud migration whose attack surface has outrun its controls.
 Senior-led, evidence-first, and grounded in real-world offensive security — not checklist box-ticking.